 See the verb used below:

-Today’s Parola del Giorno is the adjective azzimato, which means dressed up.
+Today’s Parola del Giorno is the verb intascare, which means to pocket something.